 90g of Cabbage / one cup of cut cabbage

-1 cup of long beans cut short – cut it short (half a finger length)
+1 cup of long beans – cut them short (half a finger length)

-1 cup of sweet turnips (cut into long sticks)
+1 cup of sweet turnips – cut in medium matchstick

 - Protein